The MusicFest Venues

 Diversify your fest experience by catching shows at each of the unique MusicFest venues

-The MusicFest Outdoor Stage at The MusicFest Village
+The MusicFest Outdoor Stage at The MusicFest Basecamp

 The MusicFest Thunderhead Stargazer Series